jhpyle/docassemble/_docs/modifiers.md

 The text of the label can include [Mako] templating.

+You can change the back button in the upper-left corner by using the `corner back button label` modifier.

-For information about other ways to set a default value for the Continue button label, see the [screen parts] section.
+For information about other ways to set a default value for back button labels, see the [screen parts] section.

 # <a name="terms"></a><a name="auto terms"></a>Vocabulary `terms` and `auto terms`